SimenB/stylint/CONTRIBUTING.md

 # Pull Requests
+No PR is too small!
+Documentation, typo fixing, code style fixes.
+You don't have to write a feature or tackle an existing issue to submit a PR.

 Submit your PR against the develop branch, not master.

 If your PR relates to an existing issue, please link to it in the PR.